alejandrotoledoweb/alejandrotoledoweb/README.md

 ## Alejandro Toledo - Software Developer
 ### Hi there 👋

 My name is Alejandro, friends call me Alex.
-Currently, I am a student at Microverse Software Developer Program.
+I am a Full-Stack Developer.
 Available for hiring.

 ### 💪 Current Goals:

-- 📘 Keep practice for master JavaScript and Ruby on Rails
+- 📘 Keep practice for master JavaScript, React and Redux and Ruby on Rails
 - ✌️ Collaborate in new projects

 ### 📫 How to reach me: